Linaro/lava/doc/v2/healthchecks.rst

    scheduler takes the name of the template extended in the device dictionary (for instance ``qemu.jinja2`` for qemu devices) and replace the extension with ``.yaml``.
 The health check will be called ``/etc/lava-server/dispatcher-config/health-checks/qemu.yaml``.
+When that file does not exist, the scheduler looks for a health check named after the device-type instead, which is what device dictionaries extending a base template such as ``base-uboot.jinja2`` need.
 The health check job database field in the device-type is unused.

 .. note:: Admins can temporarily disable health checks for all devices of a given type in the device-type admin page.